SECloudUNIMORE/demopi/README.md

    ```sh
    ansible-playbook -i inventory --user <USER> bootstrap.yml
    ```
-   Do expect this playbook to fail at the reboot stage, since it cannot check the new hostname automatically.
+   Do expect this playbook to hang at the reboot stage, since it cannot check the new hostname automatically.
 7. run the main Ansible Playbook:
    ```sh